microsoft/CodeXGLUE/README.md

 ## Code Translation (Shuo)

 ## Natural Language Code Search (Daya & Junjie)
 We have two subtasks to measure semantic similarity between text and code.

-Dataset for the first subtask is NL-code-search-Adv.
-Given a text as the input, the task is to find the most semantically relevant code from a collection of codes. do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
+Dataset for the first subtask is NL-code-search-Adv, which Given a text as the input, the task is to find the most semantically relevant code from a collection of codes. do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by classification accuracy.
 The dataset comes from \cite{xxx}, and we follow the training/dev/testing split of \cite{}.

 Dataset for the second subtask is NL-code-search-WebQuery.
 Given a code as the input, the task is to retrieve semantically similar codes from a collection of codes.
 The dataset comes from \cite{}, and we follow the split of \cite{}.
 Models are evaluated by xxx.